In This Article

 We're not experts on the subject—and would never ever claim to be—but we're lucky enough to have access to some of the best board-certified medical minds in the industry.
 And after hearing one too many stories of surgeries gone awry (largely due to unlicensed medical professionals performing cosmetic procedures they had no business performing), we were seeking some answers.

-We reached out two board-certified (not to mention bad-ass) female doctors who are leaders of the pack when it comes to experience, education, certification, and care in their practice: Nancy Samolitis, MD, a dermatologist with specialty training in cosmetic dermatology and co-founder of Facile Dermatology + Boutique, and Anita Patel, MD, FACS, a plastic and cosmetic surgeon who's in her ninth year of private practice based in Beverly Hills.
+We reached out to two board-certified (not to mention bad-ass) female doctors who are leaders of the pack when it comes to experience, education, certification, and care in their practice: Nancy Samolitis, MD, a dermatologist with specialty training in cosmetic dermatology and co-founder of Facile Dermatology + Boutique, and Anita Patel, MD, FACS, a plastic and cosmetic surgeon who's in her ninth year of private practice based in Beverly Hills.

 Both Patel and Samolits want you to be as informed, safe, and satisfied with your medical care as we do, so they provided us with some helpful insight when it comes to choosing a qualified, safe, and trustworthy medical professional.
 From red flags to must-have certifications, we've got you covered.
-Keep reading for eight things to keep in mind if you've ever considered a cosmetic procedure.

 1. Do Your Research